 SCREEN: Exposure is being clicked and the exposure time is being set to 1s.
 Videographer: Please film the computer screen as a back up!

 Click Save, name the image, and save it as a .tif (Tif) file.
-Analyze the optical density of the western blot [1].

 SCREEN: Save is being clicked.
 Image is being named and saved as .tif file.
-The optical density is being checked.
+This shot was not filmed-practically, we proceed to the step of saving the image.

 Videographer: Please film the computer screen as a back up!